shanglimin-dl/robo_imitate/README.md

 The Robo Imitate project allows you to:

 - Collect data in both real and simulated environments.
 Learn more [here](xarm_bringup/scripts/README.md)
 - Train and evaluate a Diffusion Policy model.
+Learn more [here](imitation/README.md)
-Learn more here
+- Suport for Lite 6 robot arm.
+Learn more [here](xarm_bringup/README.md)

 >[!IMPORTANT]